Quick Answer: Colorado's live music reputation begins—and for many people, ends—with Red Rocks Amphitheatre.

 Mountain Venues: Where Altitude Meets Attitude

 This is where Colorado's concert scene separates itself from every other state.
-No other region in America has world-class music venues at elevation, surrounded by the kind of natural beauty that makes every show feel like a destination experience.
+No other region in America has top-tier music venues at elevation, surrounded by the kind of natural beauty that makes every show feel like a destination experience.

 Mishawaka Amphitheatre — Bellvue (Poudre Canyon)